 Submitting your data

-The project is a joint initiative of the Insectarium – Montréal Space for Life and the Institut de Recherche en Biodiversité Végétale.
-A number of researchers from the University of Ottawa, the Université de Rimouski and the University of Calgary are also involved.
+The project is a joint initiative of the Insectarium – Montréal Space for Life and the Institut de recherche en biodiversité végétale.
+Researchers from the University of Ottawa, the Université du Québec à Rimouski, the University of Calgary and Environment and Climate Change Canada are also involved.

 Anyone can participate!
 The instructions are designed to be easy for people everywhere, of all ages, to follow.
 There is also a special protocol for large groups.